Intrinsic enumerative mirror symmetry: Takahashi's log mirror symmetry for $(\mathbb{P}^2,E)$ revisited: Period integrals in the intrinsic mirror family

 is a circle of three line segments parallel to the edges of $\sigma_0$, cf.\ Figure~\ref{Fig: betatrop} below.
 Thus $\mu$ induces a homeomorphism of $\Gamma_{s,0}$ with the closed disk in $B_0$ enclosed by the union of these three line segments.

 The homeomorphism of $\shX^>$ with $B$ extends to small $t>0$ away from a neighborhood $U\subset B$ of a codimension two locus in $B$, as one can see by working with the Kato-Nakayama space of $\shX_0$ as a log space \cite[\S7.1]{KNreal}.
 Moreover, away from a neighborhood of a codimension two locus, the full real locus $\shX_t^\RR$ for $t>0$ small is an unbranched cover of $B\setminus U$.
 The codimension two locus is the image under $\mu$ of the zero locus of the slab functions, the center points of the edges of $\sigma_0$ in the case of the mirror of $(\shY,\shD)$.
 Under the assumption of the positivity of the lowest order coefficients of the slab functions, $\shX_0^>$ is disjoint from this zero locus.
-A local monodromy computation about the codimension two locus then shows that the homeomorphism $\shX_0^> \to B$ extends to a family of homeomorphisms $\shX_t^>\to B$.
-In particular, $\shX_t^>$ is homeomorphic to $\RR^2$ for all $t\ge 0$, and $\Gamma_{s,t}$ is topologically a family of disks.
+A local computation near this codimension two locus shows that the homeomorphism $\shX_0^> \to B$ extends to a family of homeomorphisms $\shX_t^>\to B$.
+In fact, the arguments of \cite{KNreal} using the Kato-Nakayama space show that near points of $\shX_0$ away from the zero locus of the slab function, the lift of the real locus to the Kato-Nakayama space maps to $B$ by a local homeomorphism, and this local homeomorphism extends to small $t$.
+Alternatively, one could argue by an explicit computation in local holomorphic coordinates compatible with the real structure.
+In any case, $\shX_t^>$ is homeomorphic to $\RR^2$ for all $t\ge 0$, and $\Gamma_{s,t}$ is topologically a family of disks.

 We orient $\Gamma_{s,t}$ by the orientation of $B$ displayed in Figure~\ref{Fig: betatrop}.
 Note there is no canonical choice of orientation of $B$ as it depends on a cyclic ordering of the three irreducible components of $\shX_0$ to determine the orientation of $\ol\sigma_0$.